jamulussoftware/jamuluswebsite/wiki/en/en-Server-Linux.md

 ### Create a start script

-Once you have decided which mode you want your server to run in, use systemd to start it up (the rest of this guide assumes you are in "public" mode - **Please also see this [important note on Central Servers](Central-Servers)).**
+Once you have decided which mode you want your server to run in, use systemd to start it up.

 Create a systemd unit file that will start the server at boot time (thanks to [David Harrold](https://sourceforge.net/u/dkxl/profile/) for this).

 The unit file applies high priority CPU and I/O scheduling to the server process.
 This is optional (and may be ignored on some hosts).

 Note also that the server log entries will go to journalctl (use [journald](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs) to see it ).

+**Note**: The rest of this guide assumes you are in "public" mode using the `-e` (`--centralserver`) option.
+This specifies which musical genre list your server will appear in.
+See [the list of available genres here](Central-Servers)).

 ~~~
 [Unit]